gstlearn/gstlearn/r/README.md

 The R *gstlearn* package is a R wrapper of the [gstlearn C++ Library](https://github.com/gstlearn/gstlearn).

+This package contains a modified copy of [findR.cmake](https://github.com/root-project/root) script (see LICENSE.root in *root* folder).

 ## Requirements

 1. For using this package, the requirements for building *gstlearn C++ library* must be installed: See [instructions here](https://github.com/gstlearn/gstlearn#required-tools-installation)